-The provision for income tax, expressed as a percentage of income (loss) before provision for income tax, resulted in an effective tax rate of 24% 36% in the current period compared to 20% in the prior period.
-The increase in the effective tax rate was driven by the decrease in income before provision for income tax as discussed above.
+The provision for income tax, expressed as a percentage of income (loss) before provision for income tax, resulted in an effective tax rate of 36% 20% in the current period compared to 20% 24% in the prior period.
+The increase decrease in the effective tax rate was driven by the decrease in income a lower loss before provision for income tax as discussed above.
 Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deduction, tax credits and current period non-recurring items.